-- Release the Exposure Switch to stop X-ray emission if an emergency occurs during the image acquisition. - The operator must follow the X-ray safety regulation and guidelines during the operation.

-- The operator must keep vocal/visual contact with the patient during the image acquisition. - Do not operate the PC during exposure.
+Release the Exposure Switch to stop X-ray emission if an emergency occurs during the image acquisition.
+The operator must follow the X-ray safety regulation and guidelines during the operation.
+The operator must keep vocal/visual contact with the patient during the image acquisition.
+Do not operate the PC during exposure.
+IMPORTANT Ask patients to close their eyes during the operation.
+Ask patients to hold their breath and stop swallowing during the image acquisition.
+Ask patients to stay in their positions until the Temple Supports are open again.

-- Ask patients to close their eyes during the operation. - Ask patients to hold their breath and stop swallowing during the image acquisition. - Ask patients to stay in their positions until the Temple Supports are open again. - 1.
-Move out of the X-ray room and close the door. - Press and hold down the Exposure Switch until image acquisition is completed.
+- 1. Move out of the X-ray room and close the door. - 2.
+Press and hold down the Exposure Switch until image acquisition is completed.

-During X-ray exposure, the status appears as follows:
+NOTICE The image appears on the screen.
+NOTICE During X-ray exposure, the status appears as follows: The LED light of the Exposure Switch turns yellow.
+The LED light on the top of the equipment turns yellow.
+An alert sound comes out to indicate that X-ray emission is currently underway.
 On Console Software, the radiation mark turns yellow, and "X-RAY" changes to "X-RAY ON."

-Release the Exposure Switch when the "Image capturing is completed" message appears on the screen.
+3. Release the Exposure Switch when the "Image capturing is completed" message appears on the screen.